Food and Drink

 If you're visiting Medway for business or pleasure you are sure to be spoilt for choice when it comes to places to dine.

-In Rochester High Street there's a superb choice of restaurants and bistros, serving dishes from around the world, with outside dining encouraged during the summer here.
+In Rochester High Street there's a superb choice of restaurants and bistros, serving dishes from around the world, with outside al fresco dining encouraged during the summer.
 There are quaint cafes with mouth-watering cakes and pastries to choose from and pubs offering traditional lunches.
 It is worth looking out for the daily specials that can be found on blackboards outside various premises.

-On the second Saturday each month, the Rochester Artisan Market takes place.
-Visitors can browse around a variety of stalls from independent suppliers ranging from handmade crafts, collectables, quirky gifts to mouth watering cakes and pastries.
+On the second Saturday of each month, the Rochester Artisan Market takes place.
+Visitors can browse around a variety of stalls from independent suppliers ranging from handmade crafts, collectables and quirky gifts to mouth watering cakes and pastries.

 If gourmet pubs are more your thing then a gentle drive through the more rural parts of the area will take you to picturesque villages and towns where you can discover family-run pubs serving homemade dishes for lunch and dinner.